quarbby/Today-I-learnt/README.md

 # Today-I-learnt

+### 21/11/16 - :-!!! in C is not just a nice little emoticon symbol

+It's actually in the Linux kernel to effectively check whether the expression e can be evaluated to be 0, and if not, to fail the build.[Read more here](http://stackoverflow.com/questions/9229601/what-is-in-c-code).

 ### 21/11/16 - Deploying a static app to Heroku

 TIL, we can't deploy a static HTML app to Heroku.
 But there's a way to mock it as a PHP app.
 [Here's how](https://gist.github.com/wh1tney/2ad13aa5fbdd83f6a489).
 THis method may come in useful in the future to mock other apps similarly.